What is a Thermoplastic Elastomer?

 Like the food and beverage industry, the healthcare industry often chooses TPE for its purity characteristics and barrier properties.
 TPE is also biocompatible and free of latex, so it’s a safe choice for both patients and healthcare providers who may be sensitive or allergic to the proteins found in natural rubber latex.

 Medical applications for thermoplastic elastomers include syringe gaskets and medical masks.
-TPE is also used for a wide variety of medical and surgical tubing, such as blood pressure tubing, fluid pathways, wound drainage, and drug delivery.
+TPE is also used for a wide variety of medical and surgical tubing, such as blood pressure tubing, fluid pathways, wound drainage, drug delivery, and peristaltic pumps.

 TPE Tubing from Kent Elastomer Products